Project Tool Window

 - Scopes views (Project Files, Problems, etc.).
 What is shown in the content pane is limited to the corresponding predefined or user-defined scope.
 In other respects, depending on the currently selected view options, a scope view may resemble the Project view.

 - Scratches view.
-This view lets you manage your scratch files and database consoles.
-See Managing database consoles.
+This view lets you manage your scratch files.

 - Rails view.